A.C. Perch's Thehandel: History

-The company opened a web shop in 1989.
 An English-style tearoom, Perch's Tea Room, opened above the shop in Kronprinsensgade in 2006.
 On 11 November 2006, a franchise shop opened in Tokyo.
 In August 2013, A.C.
 Perchs Thehandel opened a combined tea shop and tearoom in Aarhus.
 In November 2014, a Perch's Tea Shop opened in a Sten & Strøm shopping center in Oslo.

 Today

 The company is owned by Christian Hincheldey and Stine Louise Alwén, fourth generation of the Hincheldey family.
 The shop in Kronprinsensgade is the eighth oldest shop in Copenhagen.
 The building is from 1805 and listed.
 Ionic order pilasters flank the three central bays on the first and second floor.